 The German European School Manila and Lycée Français de Manille form the EUROCAMPUS, the first of its kind in the world.
 This campus is now home to 700 students with at least 50 nationalities after a quarter century’s existence in the Philippines.

 The European International School was established in July 2003 primarily to provide shared services to the Philippine-based operation of the Deutsche Schule in Manila (DSM or German School Manila) and the Lycee Français de Manille (LFM or French School Manila).
-Both DSM and LFM were established to be a venue for elementary and secondary school education of dependents of foreign diplomatic personnel as well as other foreign temporary residents and local residents of the Philippines.
+Both DSM and LFM were established to be a venue for the elementary and secondary school education of dependents of foreign diplomatic personnel as well as other foreign temporary residents and local residents of the Philippines.

-Its first mission statement was to promote cultural awareness in the spirit of intercultural learning and understanding by embracing all professional, educational and human aspects of cooperation, promoting excellence and developing autonomy skills while enhancing curiosity and respect for diversity.
+Its first mission statement was to promote cultural awareness in the spirit of intercultural learning and understanding by embracing all professional, educational and human aspects of cooperation, promoting excellence, and developing autonomy skills while enhancing curiosity and respect for diversity.

-EIS was given a Certificate of Authorisation to offer the Diploma Programme of the International Baccalaureate Organisation in June 5 2003.
+EIS was given a Certificate of Authorisation to offer the Diploma Programme of the International Baccalaureate Organisation on June 5, 2003.
 This opened up options for students of both DSM and LFM aged 16 to 19 to take the program making them eligible for entry into higher education anywhere around the world.
 Starting August 2007, the IB Programme was assumed and operated solely by the German School.

 January 22 is the commemorating anniversary of the signature of the Elysee Treaty, which is the milestone of the French-German friendship, hence a crucial moment for both the LFM and the GESM.

-On that day, we remember the importance of good relationships and common values, understanding and tolerance between cultures, peoples and countries.
-Everyday, on EIS Eurocampus, we are committed to both schools' common
+On that day, we remember the importance of good relationships and common values, understanding and tolerance between cultures, peoples, and countries.
+Every day, on EIS Eurocampus, we are committed to both schools' common

 EIS EUROCAMPUS Programme